 You've built compelling dashboards in Power BI, but that's not all you can do.
 In this first chapter, you’ll learn the differences between reports and dashboards.
 Next, you'll add drill-through filters to your Power BI report to increase user interaction.

-In this chapter, you’ll learn to add interactive story-telling to your reports with bookmarks and buttons.
+In this chapter, you’ll learn to add interactive story-telling to your reports with bookmarks, buttons and navigation.

 Customizing the Experience

 Now it's time to customize the look and feel of buttons and tables using unicode and emojis in tables.
 You’ll also change how visuals interact with one another and see how conditional formatting can be a powerful tool for your report.